Taunting: Loser

 The "loser" gesture used in some countries is performed by raising the index finger and thumb of one's right hand perpendicular to each other and then placing them on one's forehead with index finger pointing upward.
 So placed, the fingers form the letter "L" from the perspective of a viewer and signify the name-calling insult "loser" directed toward the person being spoken to or spoken about.
-The gesture can also be performed as a dance of sorts by placing the "L" shape on your head, grabbing your crotch, and hopping from one foot to another.
+The gesture can also be performed in combination with a dancing by placing the "L" shape on one's head, grabbing one's crotch, and hopping from one foot to another.
 This gesture was created in early 2018 as a purchasable emote "Take the L" in the video game Fortnite.
 It became such a problem that Epic Games, developers of Fortnite, were forced to add a setting to "disable confrontational emotes" in April 2024.

 Shocker

 Done by holding up the hand with the index, middle and pinky finger, implying the act of putting two fingers in a woman's vagina and one in her anus.